-Add your or your organization’s name in support of legislation to prohibit flavors in all forms of tobacco, including e-cigarettes.
+Add your or your organization’s name in support of legislation to stop the tobacco industry from profiting off of our keiki’s health.

 sign up for

-Receive email alerts for priority legislation.
-Let lawmakers know how this issue has affected you and you community!
+Receive alerts for priority legislation.
+Let lawmakers know how this issue has affected you and your community!

-- There are estimated to be more than 16,000 vaping flavors on the market
+- There are estimated to be more than 16,000 vape flavors on the market

-- Youth who vape are 10 times more likely to start smoking
+- Youth who use e-cigarettes are 10 times more likely to start smoking

 - Menthol cigarettes are disproportionately marketed to and used by minority communities

 - 30.6 % of Hawai‘i high schoolers use e-cigarettes